Our Contributors - Fall 2013

 Paul Whitby is originally from the UK, but now resides in Oklahoma USA.
 While in the UK, he received his Doctorate in the microbiology of fish diseases, specifically diseases of fish with high economic importance and has published several articles in this field as well as medical microbiology.
 Currently he is an Associate Professor at the University of Oklahoma where he specializes in the microbiology of pediatric infectious diseases.
 Paul is the current President of the Central Oklahoma Marine Aquarium Society (COMAS) and has had several articles published in Reef Keeping online magazine and ReefBuilders.
 He has published several articles on COMAS, the development of a captive propagation program to conserve coral species, pests and parasites in marine aquaria as well as numerous reviews.
 In October 2007 his SPS dominated display tank was selected as Reef Keeping Magazine's Tank of the Month.
 Paul has presented several marine aquarium related seminars at local clubs and conferences including Oklahoma's CRASE, Reef Fest, ReefStock, NERAC, IMAC west and others.
 He has been keeping saltwater aquariums for over 22 years and has owned a variety of tanks ranging from under 30 to in excess of 600 gallons.
 His current system, including filtration, is over 1,000 gallons.

 Josh Saul is a consultant for Fortune 500 finance and banking companies.
-He has been involved in the aquarium hobby for 13 years and has been SCUBA diving for over 20.
+He has been involved in the aquarium hobby for 15 years and has been SCUBA diving for over 20.
 He spends his spare time planning dive trips, designing websites, DJing, and finding new and exciting ways to flood his apartment.
-He is married with two children and lives in Manhattan.